ecological-systems-design/LiBrineLCAModel/README.md

 6. Import impact categories (AWARE, PM) and link with existing databases -> lci_method_aware.py, lci_method_pm.py
 7. Calculation of life cycle impacts -> impact_assessment.py
 8. Contributional analysis of functional unit -> contributional_analysis_processes.py
 9. Visualization of results -> visualization.py

+Assessment of all sites in this publication can be performed using the comparison_all_sites.py